joshuadavidthomas/django-github-app/README.md

     def ready(self):
         from . import events  # noqa: F401
 ```

-> [!NOTE]
-> Handlers must be async functions as django-github-app uses gidgethub for webhook event routing which only supports async operations.
-Sync support is planned to better integrate with Django projects that don't use async.

 For more information about GitHub webhook events and payloads, see these pages in the GitHub docs: